What Marketing Strategy Gave Gymshark Such Rapid Growth?

 2. Community Engagement Over Traditional Advertising

-Community actions that fueled growth:
+Community actions that fueled growth

-• Gymshark expos with huge influencer meet-ups
+• Gymshark expos and large influencer meetups

 • Athlete-driven tours